ryantoddgarza/svara/packages/svara-web-app/src/cms/home/content/cards/kriya.md

-Kriya – translated as "action" – is the center of the Svara system.
-It selects and interprets data from the API, composes musical motifs, and improvises within the parameters is defines.
+Kriya ("action") is the center of the Svara system.
+It interprets data from the API to compose musical motifs and improvise within the parameters is defines.

-Learn about the creative system topology in the [documentation](https://github.com/ryantoddgarza/svara/tree/main/packages/svara-kriya).
+Learn about the creative system topology in the [svara-kriya package](https://github.com/ryantoddgarza/svara/tree/main/packages/svara-kriya).